essentialols/Summer-Research-Academy/README.md

 If so, there was a problem with the installation.
 In that case, close RStudio and repeat Step 3.

 Once the ```tidyverse``` is installed correctly, you are done.
 Congratulations!
-If you keep receiving an error messsage even after trying several times, please get in touch with Lina.
+If you keep receiving an error messsage even after trying several times, please get in touch with the SRA staff.